Custom formulas: Syntax and definitions

 Metrics formulas

-With metrics formulas, you can query on a metric for a particular event you are interested in.
-These formulas will be color-coded in green.
+With metrics formulas, you can query on a metric for a particular event that interests you.
+These formulas are color-coded in green.
 Each metrics formula requires a letter corresponding to the event you're interested in as a parameter.

 ACTIVE ARPAU AVG FREQPERCENTILE